sfc-gh-dwilczak/tutorials/docs/snowflake/science/model_registry/index.md

     ```

 ### Upload and Setup Notebook
 Lets upload our [notebook we downloaded](https://sfc-gh-dwilczak.github.io/tutorials/snowflake/science/model_registry/notebook/notebook.ipynb) earlier.
-Start by navigating to noteboobs and clicking ``import .ipynb file``.
+Start by navigating to notebooks and clicking ``import .ipynb file``.
 ![Navigate to upload](images/01.png)

 Next we'll name it and select the location and that we want to run via a warehouse.